The First Syzygy of Hibi Rings Associated with Planar distributive lattices: First syzygy of Hibi rings

 \end{enumerate}

-\item If $k(\mathcal{L}) \geq 3$ then we have a figure like (\ref{B}), then the first syzygy element coming from the lower diamond and upper diamond cannot be expressed by other type of syzygies.
+\item If $k(\mathcal{L}) \geq 3$ then we have a figure as in Figure 10, then the first syzygy element coming from the lower diamond and upper diamond cannot be expressed by other type of syzygies.
 Hence diamond type elements will occur.
-Thus for this case the first syzygy is not linear. \end{enumerate}
+Thus for this case the first syzygy is not linear. \end{enumerate} \end{proof}